ThrowTheSwitch/CMock/docs/CMock_Summary.md

   * default: :smart

+* `:array_size_type`:
+* `:array_size_name`:
+  When the `:array` plugin is disabled, these options do nothing.

+  When the `:array` plugin is enabled, these options allow CMock to recognize functions with parameters that might refer to an array, like the following, and treat them more intelligently:

+  * `void GoBananas(Banana * bananas, int num_bananas)`
+  * `int write_data(int fd, const uint8_t * data, uint32_t size)`

+  To recognize functions like these, CMock looks for a parameter list containing a pointer (which could be an array) followed by something that could be an array size.
+"Something", by default, means an `int` or `size_t` parameter with a name containing "size" or "len".

+  `:array_size_type` is a list of additional types (besides `int` and `size_t`) that could be used for an array size parameter.
+For example, to get CMock to recognize that `uint32_t size` is an array size, you'd need to say:

+        cfg[:array_size_type] = ['uint32_t']

+  `:array_size_name` is a regular expression used to match an array size parameter by name.
+By default, it's 'size|len'.
+To get CMock to recognize a name like `num_bananas`, you could tell it to also accept names containing 'num_' like this:

+        cfg[:array_size_name] = 'size|len|num_'

+  Parameters must match *both* `:array_size_type` and `:array_size_name` (and must come right after a pointer parameter) to be treated as an array size.

+  Once you've told it how to recognize your arrays, CMock will give you _Expect calls that work more like _ExpectWithArray, and compare an array of objects rather than just a single object.

+  For example, if you write the following, CMock will check that GoBananas is called and passed an array containing a green banana followed by a yellow
+  banana:

+        Banana b[2] = {GreenBanana, YellowBanana};
+        GoBananas_Expect(b, 2);

+  In other words, `GoBananas_Expect(b, 2)` now works just the same as:

+        GoBananas_ExpectWithArray(b, 2, 2);

 * `:fail_on_unexpected_calls`:
   By default, CMock will fail a test if a mock is called without _Expect and _Ignore called first.
 While this forces test writers to be more explicit in their expectations,